 A newer activity of the Probus Club of Melbourne North, introduced in 2016, is a guided walk to a place of interest.
 These are held on the third Tuesday of each alternate month.
 Different members of the Club share in leading the walk.
 Members and guests meet at a designated location in Melbourne, easily accessible with public transport, for a guided walk, concluding with an optional lunch together.

-The first walk for 2018 will be held on Tuesday 20th March.
-This will be a walk around the Brighton area including the impressive 1874 mansion surrounded by Kamesburgh Gardens.
-We will pass the historic John Knox Presbyterian Church (1876) and the presbytery of St James Catholic Church (1860) as well as attractive Edwardian houses and streetscapes.
-For this walk please meet at Flinders Street Station under the clocks five minutes before 10:00 a.m. in order to catch the 10:09 a.m.
-Sandringham train to Gardenvale.
-After morning tea, we will commence our walk, which is listed as easy and likely to take forty minutes.
-Afterwards, we will stop for lunch at a cafe near Gardenvale station and return to Flinders Street mid afternoon.
+The first walk for 2018 was held in March.
+This was a walk around the Brighton area including the impressive 1874 mansion surrounded by Kamesburgh Gardens.
+The walk passed the historic John Knox Presbyterian Church (1876) and the presbytery of St James Catholic Church (1860) as well as attractive Edwardian houses and streetscapes.
+After the short walk, the group stopped for lunch at a cafe near Gardenvale station, returning to the city by mid afternoon.

 For enquiries about Walks of Interest, please email here.